rkeskar/chat-application-project/README.md

 4. After downloading the files, you run index.php file.
 This will start the application.

+5. Any number of users can login the chat room and chat.
+Make sure that you use different web browser for each login.

+6. For viewing the current chat you will have to refresh the page.

+7. Once you logout, and then login again after sometime, you can see the chats at those time as well.

 This project is build on Model View Controller architecture.